cee-studio/cee-std/README.md

 ## How to test/develop it ?

 ### Using https://www.cee.studio cloud IDE

+cee.studio is our primary development IDE, as it can automatically detect and report all memory access violations, and memory leaks.

 1. click [https://cee.studio/?bucket=orca&name=cee-std](https://cee.studio/?bucket=orca&name=cee-std)
 2. clone to my account
 3. click Start
 4. run it Terminal

-All memory access violations will be detected and reported.
+cee.studio will detect and report all memory access violations.

 ### Using your computer

+You will need to install `valgrind` to debug memory access violations, and memory leaks.

 ```
 git clone https://github.com/cee-studio/cee-std.git